isomerpages/mlaw-ltp/index.md

         by Singapore law firms
       title: Legal Technology Platform (LTP)
   - infopic:
+      description: The LTPI Funding Programme helps Singapore law firms defray the initial costs of adoption of the LTP and solutions integrated with it.
+      button: Explore the funding programme
+      url: /ltpifunding
+      alt: LTPI Funding
+      image: /images/Banner/Funding.jpg
+      title: LTPI Funding Programme
+  - infopic:
       description: LTP engages more than 200 lawyers from small and medium Singapore law firms through feedback sessions, co-organised by the Law Society of Singapore.